encrip/encrip/README.md

 A little about me:

-- 🌱 I’m currently working on SkanTech sollution app
+- 🌱 I’m currently working on JaniKasuwa app
 - 💞️ I’m looking to collaborate on Mobile app Develop AI
 - 📫 How to reach me 09032334313